 Anything else?
 Roamline Sim cards can be put in any unlocked 3G enabled device, including iPads, mobile dongles, MiFi devices and smartphones.
 The Roamline Sim is data-only, with no calls or texts.
 You'll only be charged on the data you use, and if you don't use it for an extended period, it doesn't expire.

-This is a new provider, and we don't have much feedback, so if you've used Roamline, please share your experiences.
+If you've used Roamline, please share your experiences.

 Depending on where you're going and what you'll be doing when you're abroad, it may be worth getting a Sim card deal - especially if your mobile provider's data add-on doesn't offer any real savings.